jfikar/fikbench/README.md

 The benchmarks try to stop cron daemons, set the CPU governor to performance, flush caches, set the fan on IBM/Lenovo notebooks to max RPM etc. before the testing and reset them after each benchmark.
 For that the user runnign benchmarks needs `sudo` without password, which is considered dangerous.
 You can also run benchmarks without `sudo`.

 The testing takes place in `/tmp` directory.
-It is advisable to have `/tmp` in RAM using tmpfs and having enough free space to compile the Linux kernel (actually around 1.6GB).
+It is advisable to have `/tmp` in RAM using tmpfs and having enough free space to compile the Linux kernel (actually around 5.2GB on arm64).

 All the needed files are automatically downloaded into `downloads` folder using `wget` (if you don't already have them).